2025 Mitsubishi Outlander PHEV

 How comfortable is the Outlander PHEV?
 The Outlander PHEV rides comfortably over a variety of road surfaces, even more so than the standard Outlander.
 The front seats are also nicely padded and can keep passengers comfy even on long road trips.
 Passengers in the second row will appreciate the optional heated seats, but those forced to sit in the tight third row might never speak to you again.

 We like that the Outlander is one of the few vehicles in this class with available climate controls for rear passengers.
 The heated seats get quite toasty in the highest setting.
-Wind and road noise is unobtrusive, and even the internal engine's noise and vibrations are well isolated during typical driving.
+Wind and road noise is unobtrusive, and even the internal combustion engine's noise and vibrations are well isolated during typical driving.
 You'll hear the internal combustion engine working hard only under hard acceleration or while climbing longer grades.

 We like that the Outlander is one of the few vehicles in this class with available climate controls for rear passengers.
 The heated seats get quite toasty in the highest setting.
-Wind and road noise is unobtrusive, and even the internal engine's noise and vibrations are well isolated during typical driving.
+Wind and road noise is unobtrusive, and even the internal combustion engine's noise and vibrations are well isolated during typical driving.
 You'll hear the internal combustion engine working hard only under hard acceleration or while climbing longer grades.

 Interior